Jake-Raffe/asteroid-avoider/README.md

 - Press `R` to reset the game.
 - Game speed will increase over time.

-#### Asteroid Avoider: _Vertical scrolling game_

-- Move the spaceship with the `LEFT` and `RIGHT` arrow keys to avoid the asteroids.
-- Collision with an asteroid will invert the colours and end the game.

 #### Tetris:

 - Falling shapes can be moved with the `LEFT` and `RIGHT` arrow keys.